South African media fall for presidency's April Fool joke

 The local media house EWN initially ran the story, but later updated it with the headline "We fell for it".

-President Jacob Zuma is generally given a hard time by the opposition Democratic Alliance but his rivals took the joke in good humour.
+President Jacob Zuma is generally given a hard time by the opposition Democratic Alliance but his rivals took the joke in good humor.

 "I did think it was funny," DA's parliamentary leader Mmusi Maimane told the local channel News24.
 "I wish they could be very serious every other day of the year."